sul-cidr/mime-dh2025-slides/slides.md

 :::

-Our final analytical experiment to date, which is still a work in progress, sort of inverts the previous approach and instead considers what MIME can reveal when comparing staging from seven different directors who are all directing the same work -- in this case the famous Mozart/Da Ponte opera Don Giovanni from 1787.
+Our final analytical experiment to date, which is still a work in progress, sort of inverts the previous approach and instead considers what MIME can reveal when comparing staging from seven different directors who were all directing the same work -- in this case Mozart and Da Ponte's  Don Giovanni from 1787.

 The screenshots below show some pose estimation output from each of the directors' stagings -- note that in every case this is the same scene, from the finale of Act I.